ayush-824/RoboticArm/README.md

 Follow the Servo Pin Configuration in the File "esp8266.ino" during the Robotic Arm Assembly.<br /><br />
 Software Interface:<br />
 Upload the File "esp8266.ino" in the ESP8266 using Arduino IDE.<br />
-Run the File "web.html" using VSCode and control the Robotic Arm through the Webpage.<br /><br />
+Run the File "web.html" using VSCode and control the Robotic Arm through the Webpage.